 - I appreciate solution-focused brief therapy because of it being more positive.
 I believe being optimistic is important, and that sometimes we lose direction and that is okay but we can always start new and build a new future.
-Sometimes students get down on themselves when they received a bad grade or when they got in trouble.
+Sometimes students get down on themselves when they receive a bad grade or when they get in trouble.
 Being solution focused and brief in schools is also beneficial because school counselors only get about 15 minutes for individual counseling.

 - I believe that cognitive behavioral therapy (CBT) techniques are helpful with youth.
 There are many worksheets and lessons available that can help explain how and why behaviors happen.
 It helps students to know the origin and go through the steps to learn the new, healthier behavior.
 Once students are able to understand how their brain and emotions affect their behavior, they are better able to recognize when they might need to take a mindfulness break or use a helpful coping strategy.

 What services are important for school counselors to provide?

 - Individual counseling referrals are made by teachers, administrators, or students themselves to assist students with a variety of personal and educational concerns.
 School counselors meet with students individually to build a relationship of mutual trust, respect, and care.
 School counselors seek to understand the student’s needs and viewpoint to give support, understanding, and constructive suggestions for solving problems.